These adventurers who crossed the Arctic

 The first scientific crossing.

-Colin O'Brady's controversial achievement
+Colin O'Brady's controversial feat

 Stéphanie and Jérémy Gicquel, 2 045 km via the South Pole